Betta Fish

 Unlike males, female bettas can live peacefully together in the same tank in what is called a Sorority.
 A sorority is comprised of 5 or more female betta fish cohabitating.

-For more information on how to identify the sex of a betta, and to read the full list of differences between males and females, visit the anatomy page.
+For more information on how to identify the sex of a betta, and to read the full list of differences between males and females, visit the betta fish anatomy page.

 Betta Fish Make Great Pets